ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Determinants of limits

 The way we split the dataset into chunks is an external parameter that affects the performance of \sys.
-We consider two extremes.
-Suppose we have a single chunk.
+We consider two extremes: 1) Suppose we have a single chunk.
 This makes \sys equivalent to random sampling.
-The fewer chunks there are, the less able to exploit any skew there is.
-Using two chunks imposes a hard ceiling on savings of $2x$, even if the skew is much larger, in this case $32$.
-On the opposite extreme, one chunk per image frame would also be equivalent to random sampling: we would only sample from each chunk once before running out of frames, and we would not be able to use that that information to inform the following samples.
+Fewer chunks reduce \sys ability to exploit any skew.
+For example, the extreme case using two chunks imposes a hard ceiling on savings of $2\times$, even if the skew is much larger.
+2) On the opposite extreme, one chunk per image frame would also be equivalent to random sampling but for a different reason: In this case, picking a chunk is equivalent to picking a frame.
+Since there is no data initially about any chunks, Thompson sampling is equivalent to random sampling.
+Therefore, the extreme cases are clearly not practical and the choice of chunks can affect savings in principle.
+In this section we explore this problem through simulation and we find we can vary the number of chunks across three orders of magnitude, while still remaining efficient.

 In \autoref{fig:chunks} we show how \sys behaves for a range of chunk scenarios spanning several orders of magnitude.
-In this simulation, we fix instance skew (32) and $p_i$ (with a mean duration of 700 frames), corresponding to the third column and third row of \autoref{fig:simplot}.
+In this simulation, we fix instance skew as defined before to 32 and $p_i$ to a mean duration of 700 frames, the same values as the third column and third row of \autoref{fig:simplot}.
 We vary the number of chunks from 1 to 1024.
-Dash lines show the optimal allocation from \autoref{eq:optimal}; these lines improve with more chunks because we have exact knowledge of frame distribution and can exploit skew at smaller time scales.
-Note that a linear increase in chunks does not result in linear speedup, because the underlying instance skew is limited.

-Solid lines in Figure \autoref{fig:chunks} show the median performance of \sys under different chunk settings.
-Here, increasing the number of chunks can decrease performance: for example going from 128 to 1024 chunks shows a decrease, even though both have similar optimal allocation (dashed) curves.
-The reason for this drop is that as we increase the number of chunks, we also increase the number of samples \sys needs to be able to tell which chunks are more promising: when working with 1024 chunks, we need at least 1024 samples for each chunk to be sampled once.
-During that time, \sys performs like random.
+Dashed lines show the number of instances found when using (static) optimal weights from \autoref{eq:optimal}, computed as a function of the x axis.
+The more chunks there are, the steeper the dashed lines because we have exact knowledge of frame distribution and can exploit skew at smaller time scales.
+Solid lines in \autoref{fig:chunks} show the median performance of \sys under the same chunk and data settings, but without knowledge ahead of time.
+Notably, increasing the number of chunks can decrease performance: for example, going from 128 to 1024 chunks shows a decrease, even though both have similar optimal allocation (dashed) curves.
+As we increase the number of chunks $M$, we also increase the number of samples \sys needs to take just to be able to tell which chunks are more promising: for example, when working with 1024 chunks, just for each chunk to be sampled once we would need to allocate 1024 samples, and this by itself would be too little information about which chunks are more promising.
+We note that in our simulation we varied the number of chunks by three orders of magnitude and still see a benefit of chunking versus random across all settings; however, the benefits are non monotonic.